reactioncommerce/reaction-docs/public-docs/how-to-write-tests-for-plugins.md

 ```

 ### 4. Override implementation of a "virtual" ES6 module

-To do this use the `mockImplementation` function of the jest functions.
+To do this use the `mockImplementation` function of the Jest functions.

 ```js
 test("format data change implementation", async () => {
     expect.assertions(1);